Abstract

 The Black Box test method can be used for

-Biological Systems, and Non-Biological Systems are associated with ambiguous
+Biological Systems and Non-Biological Systems that exhibit ambiguous

-characters and complex interactions.
-Some experimental models of testing may
+characteristics and complex interactions.
+Some experimental models of testing

 awareness about social isolation and pave the way to recognizing solo